Long Term Disability and Huntington Disease

 Diagnosis is not always easy because symptoms vary from person to person – but if you have been diagnosed with Huntington’s disease you may be entitled to long term disability benefits.
 Normally when the diagnosis occurs symptoms have set in – albeit they could be minor at the time.
 Unfortunately, the diagnosis of Huntington’s Disease often causes major frustration and depression among persons which causes them to be unable to work or perform their duties of their own occupation.

-Have you been Denied Long-Term Disability?
+Have you been Cut-Off or Denied Long-Term Disability?

 If you have been diagnosed with Huntington’s Disease and your disability carrier has denied your disability benefits – please call us.
 We represent claimants province-wide throughout Ontario in all aspects of disability law.
 It is important to remember that you are normally entitled to long-term disability benefits if you are unable to complete the duties of your own job during the 24 months after the onset of symptoms.
 After 24 months there is a change of definition of total disability – which means that in order to qualify for long-term disability benefits after 24 months you must be unable to perform any job for which you are reasonably trained by education, training and experience.